lbain/lucybain/source/blog/2015/03-26-in-programming-what-is-an-object.md

 Run: move your legs quickly
 ````

 So you can see the Human template now has two actions associated with it (laugh and run).
-Here's the great part about objects: those actions are shared!
+Here’s the great part about objects: those actions are shared!
 I only have to write the method *once* and all humans can now laugh and run.
 Pretty slick, huh?

 So a **class** is a template of fields (variables) and actions (methods).
-Each **object** fills out the template with it's particular information.
-This is how you can write code like `me.name` - the `me` object has a `name` field that keeps track of `me`'s name.
-It's also how you can write:
+Each **object** fills out the template with it’s particular information.
+This is how you can write code like `me.name` - the `me` object has a `name` field that keeps track of `me`’s name.
+It’s also how you can write:

 ```
 fido.bark();